shopware/docs/guides/installation/from-scratch.md

 > bin/setup
 ```

-One little note: If something goes wrong during installation check if `.psh.yaml.override` exists.
+{% hint style="info" %} One little note: If something goes wrong during installation check if `.psh.yaml.override` exists.
 If not restart setup, if yes execute `./psh.phar install` to restart the setup process.
+{% endhint %}

 Voila, Shopware 6 is installed.
 To be sure the installation succeeded, just open the configured host url in your favorite browser.

 ## Updating the repositories

-It is important to keep the `platform` and the `development` repository in sync. **We highly discourage to update each without the other!**
+It is important to keep the `platform` and the `development` repository in sync.

+{% hint style="danger" %} We highly discourage to update each without the other! {% endhint %}

 The following steps should always yield a positive result: